 The Reset Refinance Loan can be used to refinance different student debt federal loans, including subsidized and unsubsidized undergraduate and graduate loans, as well as PLUS loans, private education loans, and student loans that have been previously consolidated or refinanced.

 To be eligible for this loan, applicants must have a good credit score.
 Further, borrowers and cosigners who have defaulted on a private or federal loan will not be eligible.

 Rates are fixed and currently range from 3.50 to 7.50 percent.

 Before refinancing through Iowa Student Loan, it’s best to shop around and find the best rate and whenever possible find lower interest rates for your current debt and credit score.
-This is made easier by the fact that Iowa Student Loan extends rate quotes using the information from a soft credit inquiry.
+This is made easier by the fact that Iowa Student Loan extends rate quotes using the info from a soft credit inquiry.

-Overall, the interest rates are somewhat high, and because of the credit score and credit history requirements, the benefits provided by Iowa Student Loan may be slightly out of reach for anyone with average or poor credit or those with a debt-to-income ratio that exceeds 25%.
+However, Iowa’s interest rates are somewhat high, and because of the credit score and credit history requirements, the benefits provided by Iowa Student Loan may be slightly out of reach for anyone with average or poor credit or those with a debt-to-income ratio that exceeds 25%.